theAvocadoCoder/100-days-of-code/log.md

 **Today's Progress**
 1. Finally got the group details subroute to look the way I want
 2. Unfortunately, as I was trying to move some logic into my pinia store, I broke something and the groupData isn't reactive anymore.
 Will have to figure out how to fix that tomorrow

+### Day 79: November 5th, Tuesday

+**Today's Progress**
+1. Figured out why it seemed like the groupData lost reactivity; I wasn't awaiting the function that fetched it.
+Fixed that.
+2. Got the group details panel working like it should.
+Next, I want to refactor like I did for the Bingo component so the code is more modular.